Hotel_APIs_featured

 A little more complex view of the reality

-About half of all hotel bookings happens indirectly, meaning that travelers book rooms at Booking.com, Expedia, Orbitz, and other online travel agencies (OTAs).
-So, where do these bookings come from?
-We’ll discuss the main types, their representatives, and try to understand the prospects of connecting to them.
+Direct and indirect bookings are almost evenly matched, meaning that travelers are just as likely to book rooms at Booking.com, Expedia, Orbitz, and other OTAs as via hotel websites.
+So let’s discuss the main indirect channels, their representatives, and try to understand the prospects of connecting to them.

 It’s gonna be a long read.
 So, you may just glance over the coverage on the image to get an idea and then jump right in.